conner985/Unity-BDI/README.md

-# Unity-BDI
-A BDI implementation for Unity3D
+# Toward MAS in Game Engines: A Basic BDI Agent for Unity3D